 Antihelminthic therapy may be harmful for A cantonensis infection, since responses to dying worms may worsen with therapy.
 If antihelminthic treatment is to be used, albendazole is probably the best choice.
 Corticosteroids have commonly been used, and these are probably appropriate if antihelminthics are provided.
 Indeed, a number of studies have shown no benefit of antihelminthics plus corticosteroids compared to corticosteroids alone, although these studies had limitations.
 Ocular infection is treated surgically.
 It is not known if antihelminthic therapy is helpful for A costaricensis infection.

-et al. Angiostrongylus cantonensis: a review of its distribution, molecular biology and clinical significance as a human pathogen. ...
+et al. Angiostrongylus cantonensis: a review of its distribution, molecular biology and clinical significance ...